2024 Pacific typhoon season: Early season activity

 The season began on May 23, when a tropical storm named Ewiniar formed southeast of Palau, marking it as the fifth-latest start of a Pacific typhoon season since reliable records began.
-It also made Ewiniar the fourth-latest time and ended a 157-day period (December 18, 2023 – May 24, 2024) during which no named storm was active in the basin.
+It also made Ewiniar the eight-latest time and ended a 157-day period (December 18, 2023 – May 24, 2024) during which no named storm was active in the basin.
 Ewiniar tracked toward the Philippines, where it was named Aghon by PAGASA, the replacement name for Ambo.
 Ewiniar made nine landfalls in Homonhon Island; Giporlos, Eastern Samar; Basiao Island; Cagduyong Island; Batuan, Masbate; Masbate City; Torrijos, Marinduque; Lucena, Quezon and Patnanungan.
 It began to move over the warm tropical waters of Lamon Bay, where both the JTWC and the JMA upgraded Ewiniar into a minimal typhoon.
 Ewiniar began its extratropical transition while it was 719 km (447 mi) east-northeast of Kadena Air Base in Okinawa, Japan.
 On June 6, another extratropical cyclone would absorb the remnants of Ewiniar, just off the coast of Alaska.
 On May 30, another tropical depression formed southeast of Haikou, China.
 The next day, at 03:00 UTC, JTWC designated the disturbance as Tropical Depression 02W.
 A few hours later, JMA assigned the name Maliksi to 02W as it was designated as a tropical storm.
 Shortly thereafter, on May 31, Maliksi made landfall in Yangjiang, Guangdong.
 The JMA and JTWC discontinued warnings as Maliksi moved inland and dissipated on June 2.
-No storms formed in June for the first time since 2010.
+No tropical cyclones formed in June for the first time since 2016.